Genaker/Luma-React-PWA-Magento-Theme/README.md

 Blazing-Fast  Default Magento Luma theme on ReactJS UI components PWA features and better performance

+# Performace improvements
-# After the Consultation with Erwin Hofman
+After the Consultation with Erwin Hofman

 We made big improvements in the LCP metrics on Mobile.
 Now this theme even faster than before.